A troubling thought, isn’t it?

 - Most other bloggers are too lazy to write long content.
 If you’re willing to put in the effort, you’ll stand out.

-- There’s some good evidence Google prefers long form content.
+- There’s some good evidence that Google prefers long form content.
 And giving Google what it wants is smart.

 The bottom line: stop writing short posts.
 Or at least intersperse them with much longer content.